Akimble00/Elk-Project/README.md

 -.metricbeat

 These Beats allow us to collect the following information from each machine:
-Filebeat monitors the log files or locations that you specify, which we use to see what changes or messages the log files have received such as kill commands.
-Metricbeat records the metrics and statistics from the operation system and from services running on the server, which we could use to look at how much RAM or CPU usage was being used on the webservers at certain time.
+Filebeat collects log files from specific locations.
+Metricbeat records the statistics and provides charts from the OS as well as services running on the server,the amount of RAM or CPU usage being used on the webservers at given time can be seen.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: